aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.0.10.
 How do I update some of the supplied sample configuration items found in reference-artifact, like SCPs and IAM policies?

-To overide items like SCP's or IAM policies, customers simply need to provide the identically named file in there input bucket.
+To override items like SCP's or IAM policies, customers simply need to provide the identically named file in there input bucket.
 As long as the file exists in the correct folder in the customers input bucket, the Accelerator will use the customers supplied version of the configuration item, rather than the Accelerator version.
-SCP's need to be placed into a folder named `scp` and iam policies in a folder named `iam-policy` (case sensative).
+Customer SCP's need to be placed into a folder named `scp` and iam policies in a folder named `iam-policy` (case sensitive).

 The Accelerator was designed to allow customers complete customization capabilities without any requirement to update code or fork the GitHub repo.
 Additionally, rather than forcing customers to provide a multitude of config files for a standard or prescriptive installation, we provide and auto-deploy with Accelerator versions of most required configuration items from the reference-artifacts folder of the repo.
-If a customer provides the required configuration file in their Acclerator S3 input bucket, we will use the customer supplied version of the configuration file rather than the Accelerator version.
-At any time, either before initial installation, or in future, a customer can place updated SCPs, policies, or other supported file types into their input bucket and we will use those instead of Accelerator supplied versions.
+If a customer provides the required configuration file in their Accelerator S3 input bucket, we will use the customer supplied version of the configuration file rather than the Accelerator version.
+At any time, either before initial installation, or in future, a customer can place new or updated SCPs, policies, or other supported file types into their input bucket and we will use those instead of or in addition to Accelerator supplied versions.
 If a customer wishes to revert to the sample configuration, simply removing the specific files from their S3 bucket and rerunning the accelerator will revert to the repo version of the removed files.
-Customer only need to provide the specific files they wish to overide, not all files.
+Customer only need to provide the specific files they wish to override, not all files.

+Customers can also define additional SCPs (or modify existing SCPs) using the name, description and filename of their choosing, and deploy them by referencing them on the appropriate organizational unit in the config file.

+NOTE: Most of the provided SCPs are designed to protect the Accelerator deployed resources from modification and ensure the integrity of the Accelerator.
+Extreme caution must be excercised if the provided SCPs are modified.
+We will be improving documenation as to which SCPs deliver security functionality versus those protecting the Accelerator itself in a future release.

 ### 2.0.11.
 I wish to be in compliance with the 12 TBS Guardrails, what don't you cover with the provided sample architecture?